amberfeeley/Pawsitive-Match/README.md

 - Showcase the complete feature set, frontend and backend implementation via C#. .NET, database integration via MySQL and the complete Pawsitive Match website.
 - Fully integrate user registration with authentication, an adoption process as a complete business workflow, and CRUD operations within the database.
 - Publish our complete documentation outlining each step of the project development, intended for customers and potential investors.

+## Roles and Responsibilities
+*Amber Feeley* - Project Manager, secondary Full-Stack developer
+* Serves as the main point of contact and ensures delivery timeline is met.

+*Oracio Licea* - Primary Front-End Developer, secondary Back-End Developer
+* Develops the user interface and ensures front-end implementation aligns with UX/UI designs.

+*Mark Henry* - Primary Database Administrator, secondary Back-End Developer
+* Designs the database schema to ensure data consistency and security.

+*Rachel Wimbley* - Documentation Lead, secondary Database Administrator
+* Ensures that project documentation accurately reflects current application functionality.

+Due to the remote nature of the team, primary coordination is through Discord.
+The team will work concurrently on the application through GitHub with the Project Manager determining and assigning issues to the appropriate developers.
+Team members are responsible for checking the Discord on a once daily basis for updates and guidance from the Project Manager.